KeyWorksRW/wxUiEditor/docs/import_winres.md

 ## Bitmaps and Icons

 When a bitmap or icon is specified for a Dialog, **wxUiEditor** will convert it into an embedded form that will be generated as part of the class's source file.
 This allows the image to work on non-Windows platforms without needing to take any additional steps, or needing to ship external files.

+## MFC controls

+**wxUiEditor** can convert most Mfc controls into a **wxWidgets** equivalent, but it will not have access to many of the properties.
+For example, `MfcLink` will be converted to `wxHyperlinkCtrl` with the correct label, but it will not have the URL that the link points to.